 I hope you’re not upset that I don’t have more to share, but that’s all I got for ya!
 I received so many questions about my training from you all so I knew I had to address it, but there just isn’t much to say.

 So what’s up next, you may ask.
 I have no idea.
 Much like my training is very spontaneous and spur of the moment, my next race probably will be too.
 I am considering running the Buffalo Marathon in May because I’d love to complete one in my hometown, but we’ll see if that happens.
 All I want for now is to stay injury free, healthy, and happy.
 I love running and I love the community it creates around me.

 Here’s to 2017 full of fun runs, new challenges, and opportunities for growth as an athlete!

 Thanks as always for all your support, well wishes, and congrats on achieving this goal of mine!
 I feel so loved by all of you and it really makes this accomplishment even sweeter. <3Stay connected:Subscribe to Healthy HelperInstagram: HealthyHelperFacebook: Healthy HelperTwitter: @Healthy_HelperPinterest: Healthy_HelperBloglovin’: Healthy HelperTumblr: Healthy Helper BlogSnapchat: KailaProulxCheck out my travel photography on Pixels and Etsy!
+Shop with me on Amazon.
+Favorite products, fun finds, and more!
 Want to get FREE products for review and make money as a blogger?
 Check out Linqia!Vacation budget a little tight?
-Fund the vacation of your dreams by listing your home on Airbnb!
+Get a discount on your AirBnB booking!

 Linking up with TOL.